linode/docs/docs/websites/cms/drupal/drush-drupal/how-to-install-drupal-using-drush-on-debian-10/index.md

 author:
     name: Linode
     email: docs@linode.com
-description: 'Drupal 8 is the lastest version of the popular Drupal content management system.
-This guide will show you how to install, configure, and optimize the Drupal CMS on your Linode so you can begin developing your own websites.'
+description: 'Drupal 8 is the latest version of the popular Drupal content management system.
+This guide will show you how to install, configure, and optimize the Drupal CMS on your Linode running Debian 10.
+To install Drupal, you will use Drush, a command line tool for creating, administrating, and modifying Drupal websites.'
+og_description: 'Drupal 8 is the latest version of the popular Drupal content management system.
+This guide will show you how to install, configure, and optimize the Drupal CMS on your Linode running Debian 10.
+To install Drupal, you will use Drush, a command line tool for creating, administrating, and modifying Drupal websites.'
 keywords: ["drupal", "WordPress", "joomla", "cms", "content management system", "content management framework", " debian", "drush", "ubuntu", "centos"]
 aliases: ['websites/cms/drush-drupal/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'